typesAreSpaces/website/content/posts/not_not_kripe_intro.md

 ## Introduction {#introduction}

-With the discovery of non-Euclidean geometries in the middle of the nineteenth century \cite{Trudeau2001}, mathematicians questioned the logical foundations of mathematics.
+With the discovery of non-Euclidean geometries in the middle of the nineteenth century (Trudeau, Richard J., 2001), mathematicians questioned the logical foundations of mathematics.
 In fact, the latter culminated in the